 Transient Accommodations Tax.
 The transient accommodations tax ("TAT") is levied on the furnishing of a room, apartment, suite or the like customarily occupied by the transient for less than 180 consecutive days for each letting by a hotel, apartment, motel, horizontal property regime or cooperative apartment, rooming house or other place in which lodgings are regularly furnished to transients for consideration, including the fair market rental value of time share vacation units.
 The TAT rate is 9.25%, except that time share vacation rentals are taxed at 7.25%.
-Act 93, SLH 2015, increases the TAT rates on time share vacation rentals to 8.25% beginning January 1, 2016 and 9.25% beginning January 1, 2017.
-Act 121, SLH 2015, prioritized the distribution of TAT revenues to the following order, with the excess revenues to be deposited into the General Fund: 1) \$1.5 million to the Turtle Bay conservation easement special fund beginning July 1, 2015, 2) \$26.5 million to the convention center enterprise special fund, 3) \$82.0 million to the tourism special fund and 4) \$103.0 million for FY 2015 and FY 2016 and \$93.0 million for each fiscal year thereafter to the counties.
+Act 93, SLH 2015, increases the TAT rates on time share vacation rentals from 7.25% to 8.25% beginning January 1, 2016 and to 9.25% beginning January 1, 2017.
+Act 121, SLH 2015, prioritized the distribution of TAT revenues to the following order, with the excess revenues to be deposited into the General Fund: 1) \$1.5 million to the Turtle Bay conservation easement special fund beginning July 1, 2015, 2) \$26.5 million to the convention center enterprise special fund, 3) \$82.0 million to the tourism special fund and 4) \$103.0 million to the Counties for each FY 2015 and FY 2016.
 Act 117, SLH 2015, provides that \$3 million shall be allocated to the special land and development fund, beginning July 1, 2016.
-For fiscal year 2015, the General Fund portion of the TAT comprised approximately 3% of all taxes (as reported by DAGS).
+Act 233, SLH 2016, extends the allocation of \$103 million to the Counties to fiscal year 2017 and \$93.0 million for each fiscal year thereafter.
+For fiscal year 2016, the General Fund portion of the TAT comprised approximately 3% of all taxes (as reported by DAGS).